Job #1: Postdoc

-Thank you for your interest in being a Graduate Student Instructor (GSI) for the Department of Political Science.
+Thank you for your interest in being a Teaching Assistant (TA) for the Department of Political Science.
 We start our hiring process in April for the Fall/Summer semester and October for the Spring semester.
 We give priority to Department of Political Science graduate students but often hire qualified graduate students from outside the department.
 We will continue to accept applications until all positions are filled.

 The Department of Political Science often has GSI positions available.
 Graduate students from other departments are encouraged to apply.

-All Political Science GSI appointments are 50% time and include a partial fee remission.
+All Political Science TA appointments are 50% time and include full fee remission.
 For more information, please see: https://grad.berkeley.edu/financial/fee-remissions/

 Applicants must meet Graduate Division requirements in order to be appointed: